poppingtonic/ice/docs/index.md

 - We're inhering from the `Recipe` class because that will give us automatic tracing of all async methods for debugging.
 (Synchronous methods are currently assumed to be simple and fast, and not worth tracing.)
 - `execute` is the name of the method that is called when a recipe is run
 - Most recipe methods, including `execute`, will be async so that language model calls are parallelized as much as possible.
-- Different recipes take different arguments, which will be provided as keyword arguments captured by `**kw`.
-This recipe doesn't use any arguments--we're just accepting `**kw` to make the function type consistent.
+- Different recipes take different arguments, which will be provided as keyword-only arguments.
+This recipe doesn't use any arguments.

 ### Exercises